cr4zyd34thg0d/Working_repo/ct_r7/README.md

 # CT_R7

-Zuora template for setting up cloudtrail with an S3 bucket, SNS topic, and SQS to setup for Rapid7 log pull.
+template for setting up cloudtrail with an S3 bucket, SNS topic, and SQS to setup for Rapid7 log pull.

 ## About This Module